Florida Museum of Natural History: Bullen Projectile Point Typology Collection

-The Ripley Bullen Projectile Point Type Collection is the original assortment of artifacts archeologist Ripley P. Bullen used to create the first formal point typology for Florida in 1967.
+The Ripley Bullen Projectile Point Type Collection is the original assortment of artifacts collected by archeologist Ripley P. Bullen and used to create the first formal point typology for Florida, presented in 1967.
 Bullen's typology was revised in 1975 and published as A Guide to the Identification of Florida Projectile Points.
-This collection is curated as an original reference collection for visiting researchers and the general public.
+This collection of 620 specimens is curated as an original reference collection for visiting researchers and the general public.

 Osteological collections

 Human osteological collections curated at the Florida Museum of Natural History include skeletal remains from pre-Columbian and historic archaeological sites across Florida, Georgia, and several localities in the Caribbean.
-These collections are maintained for research and teaching purposes.
-Access to these collections is limited to the academic community and professionals in the private sector involved in scholarly research.
+These were collected before NAGPRA was enacted.
+As of 2022, these collections are under a research moratorium.

 Historical archaeology

-The historical archaeology collections of the Florida Museum of Natural History consists of more than 2 million excavated specimens from more than 100 sites throughout Florida and Latin America.
+The historical archaeology collection of the Florida Museum of Natural History consists of more than 2 million excavated specimens from more than 100 sites throughout Florida and Latin America.
 They include the largest known systematic collection of Spanish colonial archaeological specimens in the country, representing sites of domestic, military, religious, and commercial sites dating from 1492 through the 19th century.
 The collection also incorporates archaeological specimens from a variety of non-Spanish 18th- and 19th-century sites, including homesteads, plantations, trading posts, forts, and towns.

-In addition to systematic collections resulting form excavation, the Historical Archaeology Department also maintains extensive collections of type specimens, comparative specimens and published specimens for historical archaeology.
-The materials span the period of 1493–1900, and are used extensively as a reference collection, a comparative collection, and a teaching collection.
+In addition to systematic collections resulting from excavation, the Historical Archaeology Department also maintains extensive collections of type specimens, comparative specimens and published specimens for historical archaeology.
+The materials span the period of 1493–1900, and are used extensively as a reference collection, comparative collection, and teaching collection.

 The St. Augustine Collections

-The materials from St. Augustine, Florida (1565–present) were generated by systematic archaeological excavations from a forty-year period (1959–1999) on 33 Spanish colonial, British colonial, African American, American Indian, and post-colonial sites in St. Augustine, Florida.
+The materials from St. Augustine, Florida (1565–present) were generated by systematic archaeological excavations from a forty-year period, from 1959 to 1999, on 33 Spanish colonial, British colonial, African American, American Indian, and post-colonial sites in St. Augustine, Florida.
 They include more than 1 million items of glass, metals, stone, shell, and bone.
 They are curated jointly by the University of Florida, the Florida Division of Historical Resources, and the City of St. Augustine at the museum.

 The Latin American Collections

-Some of the earliest historical archaeology collections in the region are found in this collection.
-John Goggin's ambitious program of historical archaeology during the 1940s and 1950s generated a large collection of materials from sites throughout the Caribbean and Central America.
-His collaborations with such researchers as Emile Boyrie of the Dominican Republic, José Cruxent of Venezuela, and Irving Rouse of Yale additionally resulted in the exchange of smaller comparative collections from throughout the region.
+This collection includes some of the earliest historical archaeology collections in the region.
+The foundation was John Goggin's ambitious program of historical archaeology during the 1940s and 1950s, which generated a large collection of materials from sites throughout the Caribbean and Central America.

+His collaborations with researchers, such as Emile Boyrie of the Dominican Republic, José Cruxent of Venezuela, and Irving Rouse of Yale, additionally resulted in the exchange of smaller comparative collections from throughout the region.
 Excavations in Haiti conducted by Charles Fairbanks and Kathleen Deagan between 1979 and 1988 also generated two large Historic-era collections that are curated at the Florida Museum of Natural History on behalf of the Haitian government.